algosup/2024-2025-project-3-quickest-path-team-6/Documents/Technical/technicalSpecifications.md

 #### Core Algorithm

-To perform the algorithm, we woould need to create a weighted graph.
+To perform the algorithm, we would need to create a weighted graph.

 **Graph Construction**:

 A weighted graph is constructed, where:

 Several global nodes are determined as the graphs' edges.
 These nodes are connected to every single node, and connections are stored in a list.